fancydropbear/AstroLab/README.md

 ## Legal Boring Stuff

 Copyright 2012-2013 Cranfield University
-Written by Josep Virgili (Orbital Propogator and Disturbances Database), Daniel Zhou Hao (B-dot Controller and CubeSat Dyanmics)
+Written by Josep Virgili (Orbital Propogator and Disturbance Models and Database), Daniel Zhou Hao (B-dot Controller and CubeSat Dynamics)

 This file is part of the AstroLab toolkit